Hello Teachers & Directors!

 Rights: Music Theatre International

-Another challenge but a beautiful showcase for a very strong group of performers.
-If you have a group of students who you really want to showcase, Les Misérables is a great show for you.
+Another challenge, but a beautiful showcase for a very strong group of performers.
+If you have a group of students whom you really want to showcase, Les Misérables is a great show for you.
 Les Misérables features characters across the different voice types and archetypes, making it great for schools with a broad range of singers.
-This beautiful story features iconic songs which many students (and audiences) already know.
-While this show can be considered a sweeping epic with lots of technical components – like the barricade – it can be done very effectively using digital backdrops in a format very similar to the recent Broadway Revival and the current National Tour.
+This beautiful story features iconic songs that many students (and audiences) already know.
+While this show can be considered a sweeping epic with lots of technical components, like the barricade, it can be done very effectively using digital backdrops in a format very similar to the recent Broadway Revival and the current National Tour.

 Music Man